Buy Term and Invest the Difference -

 Now, just to review what could possibly happen on the other end, lets review the worst case scenarios for our theoretical client John, when he is much older.
 Now John is 70 and dies.
 Using the above two same scenarios and having chosen a whole life insurance policy vs a 20 year policy, which by age 70 would have expired.

 Option One: Client Chooses a Whole Life Insurance policy...

-The client sadly, dies at age 70 with a whole life insurance policy.
+The client sadly, dies at age 70 with a whole life insurance policy in force.
 He has faithfully made each and every premium payment in full on time.
 When he dies he receives his full $500,000 in death benefit.

 However since he premium payment was high the client did not save any remaining money.